+Executive Summary:

-Executive Summary: SECTION I. MARKET OVERVIEW
+SECTION I. MARKET OVERVIEW

 Malaysia is politically and economically stable and open to foreign trade.
 Transportation, communications, banking and health services are modern and efficient.
-With a population of 30 million, it is one of the most developed nations in Southeast Asia.
-About 50 percent of its population falls into the middle to upper income group of consumers; with GDP per capita income of \$10,830.
+With a population of 31.7 million, it is one of the most developed nations in Southeast Asia.
+About half of its population falls in the middle to upper income group of consumers with GDP per capita 2016 income of \$9,120.
 Its economy has a firm foundation that includes strong manufacturing, service and agricultural sectors.
-The economy grew by 6 percent in 2014, higher than expectation largely due to strong domestic demand.
-Moderate growth of 5 percent continued in 2015 despite the uncertainty in the global economic environment, fiscal consolidation and cheaper oil prices.
-The economy is expected to expand 4 percent in 2016.
-Inflation remains at a moderate rate between 3 to 4 percent (note that approximately 30% of goods are price-controlled).
+The economy grew by 4.2 percent in 2016, despite considerable external and domestic headwinds.
+Moderate growth of 4.5-5 percent continued in 2017 despite the uncertainty in the global economic environment, fiscal consolidation and cheaper oil prices.
+The economy is expected to expand by 3 percent in 2017.
+Inflation remains at a moderate rate between 3 to 4 percent (note that approximately 30 percent of goods are price-controlled).

-The Malaysian food and beverage market is very developed and sophisticated and is supplied by both local and imported products.
-Urban consumers are relatively brand conscious and prefer to shop in stores, which offer convenience and good product selections.
-Hypermarkets/large format stores are the dominant format in urban/metropolitan areas in Malaysia with about 50 to 60 percent of urban household shoppers using them as the main outlet for the majority of their packaged groceries.
+The Malaysian food and beverage market is developed and sophisticated and supplied by local and imported products.
+Urban consumers are brand conscious and prefer to shop in stores which offer comfort, convenience and good product selections.
+Hypermarkets/large format stores are the dominant format in urban/metropolitan areas in Malaysia with about 50 to 60 percent of urban household shoppers using them as the main outlet for most of their packaged groceries.
 Traditional markets are losing ground, but are still important outlets for fresh fruits and vegetables.